The Truth About Quickbooks Desktop Files – Part 1!

-In a perfect world, your software and data would work smoothly, doing precisely what they are designed to do.
-Unfortunately, we live in a dynamic world – both natural and digital–and things degrade, no matter how cautious you think you are.
+In a perfect world, software and data systems would work smoothly, doing precisely what they are designed to do.
+Unfortunately, we live in a dynamic world – both natural and digital.
+Things degrade, no matter how cautious we think we are.
 It’s called entropy.

 Simply defined, entropy is a gradual decline into disorder

-From our years of hands-on experience working with hundreds of QuickBooks files, we have established real-world limits on the sizes of QB files before corruption and performance become serious issues:
+From our years of hands-on experience working with hundreds of QuickBooks files, we have established real-world limits on QB file size when corruption and performance become serious issues:

 Pro: 250 MB

 Enterprise: 1.25 GB